-All states, including Connecticut, divide crimes into felonies and misdemeanors.
-Misdemeanors in Connecticut are punishable by up to one year in jail.
+Connecticut, like most states, divides crimes into felonies and misdemeanors.
+Misdemeanors in Connecticut are punishable by up to 364 days in jail.
 Felonies are more serious crimes, punishable by state prison terms of one year or longer.

 A criminal conviction, even for a misdemeanor, can have serious consequences.
-If you are facing any criminal charges, please consult with a Connecticut criminal defense attorney.
+If you are facing any criminal charges, contact a Connecticut criminal defense attorney.
 An attorney can tell you what to expect in court, based on the charges and the assigned judge and prosecutor.
 With an attorney's help, you can present the strongest possible defense.